markclemons/FlutterPageBrick/README.md

     - page_name_skeleton_view.dart //if the bloc is in a loading state
   - page_name.dart //base file that holds it all together

-##Getting Started
+## Getting Started
-Check out the [mason cli docs](https://pub.dev/packages/mason_cli#installation) to install mason
+1. Check out the [mason cli docs](https://pub.dev/packages/mason_cli#installation) to install mason

-Once you have Mason CLI, you can create a new page in your flutter app by navigating to the /lib folder of the project and running the following command
+1. Once you have Mason CLI, you can create a new page in your flutter app by navigating to the /lib folder of the project and running the following command.

 ```
-mason add scuPage
+mason add flutterPage
-mason make scuPage 'nameOfNewPage'
+mason make flutterPage 'nameOfNewPage'
 ```